mo-ld/intermine-rdfizer/readme.md

-                --lcoupled      loosely coupled, when pass with --rdfize it will makes different resources for a same record based on the table the info is extracted from. for example : the same gene, cds, orf won't be merged into a single resource but kept appart and linked together.
+                --lcoupled      loosely coupled, when pass with --rdfize it will makes different resources for a same record based on the table the info is extracted from.
+                                Example : the same gene, cds, orf won't be merged into a single resource but kept appart and linked together.
-                                By default --lcoupled is off and the different types will be merged into a single resource be typed accordingly.
+                                By default --lcoupled is off and the different types will be merged into a single resource and be typed accordingly.

 ```